hurault/FASE26/Experiments/README.md

 ## Project Structure

 - `data/`
 Directory containing the datasets used in the experiments.
-The first column of each file must be the class label.
+The first column of each file is the class label.

 - `wcnf/`
 Directory containing the WCNF file used by the MaxSAT solver.